linked-db/linked-ql/README.md

 Obtain the Linked QL client for your target database:

 1. For SQL databases, install the regular SQL client you use for your DB.
-(Typically, `pg` for PostgreSQL, `mysql2` for MySQL databases.)
+(Typically, `pg` for Postgres, `mysql2` for MySQL databases.)

     Given a Postgres DB, install the `pg` client: